abigailyoungblood/EEMB-146-Final/README.md

 # EEMB 146 Final Project

-This is the final project for upper-division biometry course, EEMB 146, focusing on ecological data analysis and modeling using R.
+This is the final project for an upper-division biometry course, EEMB 146, focusing on ecological data analysis and modeling using R.

 ## Project Overview